DIGITAL OILFIELD TECHNOLOGY Overview

-I recorded a quick video showing how Novi’s Prediction Engine digital oilfield software helps our customers run economics for different planning scenarios very quickly – that’s embedded below if you care to take a look.
+The video below shows how Novi’s Prediction Engine digital oilfield software helps our customers run economics for different planning scenarios very quickly.
+Press play below to watch now.

-If we are forced as an industry to live with less G&A to survive, there is no other way to replace lost workforce other than by implementing these platforms and integrating them into workflows.
-While digital technologies do cost money to purchase and integrate, the investment can be measured in terms of 2 to 8 FTEs, which is far less than the investment required to continue to do these workflows manually.
+If we are forced to live with less G&A to survive then the lost workforce must be replaced by integrating these platforms into workflows.
+The investment in digital technologies can be measured in terms of 2 to 8 FTEs, which is far less than the investment required to continue to do these workflows manually.

 We have observed that 2019 G&A cuts have taken planning and engineering teams to the bone already; further cuts mean that work quality will suffer if digital oilfield technologies do not fill the voids created.